 Caroline Thompson, Head of Access, Participation & Evaluation

 Caroline re-joined Cryptic in 2013, having previously worked with the company on its productions of The Paper Nautilus, Optical Identity and Orlando.
-She has worked in the arts and cultural sector for more than 20 years, with a particular focus upon artist, participatory and organisational development, and in her current role is responsible for increasing diversity, accessibility and engagement.
+She has worked in the arts and cultural sector for more than 20 years, with a particular focus upon artist, participatory and organisational development.
+In her current role she is responsible for the development of planning and embedding inclusion, diversity, equalities and accessibility across the organisation.
 Data collection and analysis, research and evaluation are a key aspect of this work.
-She has created and delivered marketing, communication, engagement, professional and business development programmes for a number of companies, including the RSNO and Scottish Ensemble.
-Caroline is currently a Board Member of Vanishing Point.
+She has developed and delivered creative development and co-design, workplace innovation and inclusive practice for a number of organisations including Aproxima Arts, Articulate Cultural Trust and Dandelion.
+Caroline is currently a Director of Friends of the Pipe Factory.

 Caroline’s five favourite things:

 - Loch Maree